jackapbutler/Monte-Carlo-GBM-Industry-Returns/README.md

 # Key Advantages of Geometric Brownian Motion (GBM)

-•	Expected returns of GBM model are independent of the value of the industry which agrees with what we would expect in reality.
+•	Expected returns of a GBM model are independent of the industry value which agrees with what we would expect in reality.

 •	A GBM process only assumes positive values which fits as industry values can’t be negative.